weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### Text similarity search

 We'll try a text similarity search.
-As we have a `text2vec` module enabled, we can use text-based similarity searche.
+As we have a `text2vec` module enabled, we can use text-based similarity search.
 Let's look for quiz items related to `biology`.

 You can carry out text-based similarity searches with the `nearText` parameter like below, specifying the query text in the `concept` field.